ucsb-cs9/s25/_lectures/lect14.md

 Q: Are we assuming the tree is binary when using a list to represent it?

-A: Yes, we always assume it’s a binary tree in these contexts (e.g., for heaps or binary trees in general).
+A: Yes, we always assume it’s a binary tree in these contexts (e.g., for heaps).